Note Sourced reference, not medical advice. Editorial standards.

 What should I do right now if I’m anxious after reading the news?

 Use the “next steps” list below: review Prevention and Rodent droppings cleanup, especially if you’re opening or cleaning enclosed spaces like garages, sheds, cabins, or stored RVs.
+The actions you actually control are environmental, not behavioral around other people.

 What happened in the cruise ship cluster?